DanMorriss/music-theory-quiz/README.md

 - I needed to dissable clicking on an answer once one has been submitted.
 I used .button:active:hover:not([disabled]) to allow me to add disabled to the buttons after an answer has been selected.
 - There was a typo in the displayBeginnerQuestion function meaning it wasn't being called properly.
 - The same question was showing on each new question.
 This was because I forgot to re-run the displayBeginnerQuestion function.
+- The answer boxes are sometimes displaying with 1 answer per line.
+Added a min-width property to the css so they will always fit 2 per line unless on a small screen.

 [Back to top](<#contents>)
 ### Unsolved Bugs
-- The answer boxes are sometimes displaying with 1 answer per line.

 [Back to top](<#contents>)
 ## Deployment